-The 2016 Reel Asian® Festival Awards will be presented at the Awards Reception at our 20th anniversary festival, which runs from November 8th to the 19th.
+The 2017 Reel Asian® Festival Awards will be presented at the Awards Reception on November 12th at our 21st festival, which runs November 9–18, 2017 in Downtown Toronto and North York.

 MENKES AUDIENCE AWARD

 All feature films are eligible for this prize.